percona/percona-server/doc/source/development.rst

 --------------------------------------------------------------------------------

 In this case, we are going to use ``percona-xtrabackup`` as an example.
-The workflow is similar for |Percona Server|, but the patch will need to be modified in all release branches of |Percona Server|.
+The workflow is similar for **Percona Server for MySQL**, but the patch will need to be modified in all release branches of **Percona Server for MySQL**.

 * ``git branch https://github.com/percona/percona-xtrabackup/featureX`` (where 'featureX' is a sensible name for the task at hand)